-Every Monday, your child will bring one reading book home.
+Every Monday, your child will bring a reading book home.
 This book will be wiped down before being put into your child's book bag.
 This reading book must be kept at home and returned back to school on Thursday.
 This gives some time for your child to read with you and ideally finish their book.
 Returned books will go into quarantine for 72 hours to ensure they are safe to be placed back into our school library on the following Monday.
-We will not be changing books on any other days during the week so your child will only need to bring their book bag to school on Mondays and Thursdays.
+We will not be changing books on any other days during the week.
 Your child will also bring a Reading Record book home.
 This may be returned to school on Mondays and Thursdays to communicate about your child's reading at home.
 In the current situation, this Reading Record is only for use at home.
 Your child will continue to read from separate reading books whilst in school.

 Please remember to clearly label all jumpers and cardigans so we can return them to the correct owner at the end of each school day.
-Please ensure your child brings a water bottle to school each day.
+To ensure the safety of your child, and other children, no jewellery should be worn for school.
+However, a small pair of stud earrings is permitted, but these should be removed before school on PE days.
+Please ensure your child brings a water bottle to school each day, particularly as we hope this term will see the arrival of warmer weather.
 Your child's bottle should contain only water.

 Many thanks for all your support

 We enjoyed a lovely walk to church this afternoon.
 It was a joy to listen to Father John singing for us, and playing his guitar.
 We looked at the beautiful crosses in church which the children from St Patrick's had made.